-- Undertake maintenance on all principal roads, key footways and footpaths and cycle routes according to the maintenance hierarchy. - Focus maintenance on principal roads that have the highest traffic and pedestrian volumes and align with public realm improvements, such as, tree planting, verge reinstatement, street lighting improvements etc. - Prioritise the maintenance of principal roads that are key in ensuring both people and goods are able to travel to other areas ensuring the economic viability. - Ensure that street lights are maintained to a good standard. - Ensure the Transport Asset Management Plan (TAMP) is kept up-to-date and followed.
+- Undertake maintenance on all principal roads, key footways and footpaths and cycle routes according to the maintenance hierarchy. - Focus maintenance on principal roads that have the highest traffic and pedestrian volumes and align with public realm improvements, such as, tree planting, verge reinstatement, street lighting improvements etc. - Prioritise the maintenance of principal roads that are key in ensuring both people and goods are able to travel to other areas ensuring the economic viability. - Ensure that street lights are maintained to a good standard. - Ensure the Transport Asset Management Plan (TAMP) is kept up-to-date and followed, by developing the GAIST System.

-Key to ensuring the transport system makes an effective contribution to a thriving local economy and facilitates regeneration is to ensure the network remains fully serviceable at all times.
-This will be achieved by implementing a programme of maintenance that focuses on key routes that are essential for the economy of the Borough, for example, the A13 and the A127 and other key routes that regularly see high traffic volumes.
+- 5.35 Key to ensuring the transport system makes an effective contribution to a thriving local economy and facilitates regeneration is to ensure the network remains fully serviceable at all times.
+This will be achieved by applying the Highways Maintenance Efficiency Programme (HMEP) and adopting the principles to deliver value for money, by implementing a programme of maintenance that focuses on key routes that are essential for the economy of the Borough, for example, the A13 and the A127 and other key routes that regularly see high traffic volumes. - 5.36 The maintenance programme will also target footways, footpaths, cycle lanes and bus priority measures supporting significant mode shift to ensure that walking and cycling in particular is encouraged.